rihadroshan/imagecrypt/README.md

-**ImageCrypt** is a Python program that allows you to encrypt and decrypt images using a simple XOR-based pixel manipulation technique.
+program that allows you to encrypt and decrypt images using a simple XOR-based pixel manipulation technique.
 This tool provides a basic form of image encryption by applying a bitwise XOR operation to the pixel values of an image.

 ## Usage